Lumieducation/H5P-Nodejs-library/docs/status.md

 -   [x] validation of packages (structural integrity and conformity of content and libraries)
 -   [x] offers downloads for h5p packages ("exporting" content)
 -   [x] support for copy & paste in the editor
+-   [x] support for editor interface languages other than English
+-   [x] addons (required to display mathematical formulas)
+-   [x] MongoDB and S3 storage implementation for content and temporary files

 ## Unfinished functionality

 -   [ ] storing user state in the player (for continuing later where the user left off)
--   [ ] support for an editor interface language other than English
 -   [ ] validation of content against library semantics (+ filter html to prevent cross-site-scripting (XSS) vulnerabilities.)
 -   [ ] manage and check editor tokens (to make sure you have access rights to a session) (might never be implemented, as this is something the implementation should check)
 -   [ ] logging & statistics generation: e.g. use of libraries by author, view of embedded content etc. (see h5p-php-library:h5p-event-base.class.php for a list of events)